How your business different from the other guy, down the street, who does what you do?

-I recently gave a seminar on LinkedIn for the BBB and in a room of about 20 people, two air conditioning companies were represented.
-Both serve both residential and commercial.
+I once gave a seminar on LinkedIn for the BBB and in a room of about 20 people, two air conditioning companies were represented.
+Both serve residential and commercial customers.

 Let’s take their industry for example.
 What could be the differentiating characteristics?